emirmakarakas/Revit-PipeFlo-Workflow/docs/csv_import_manual.md

 **Golden Rule**: For any given row, you only need to fill in the columns relevant to that `device_type`.
 All other columns in that row can be left blank.

+> **💡 Pro Tip:** If you are not using certain optional parameters, you can simply **hide those columns** in your spreadsheet software (like Excel) to create a cleaner, more focused view of the data you need to enter.
+The script will still work perfectly.

 ## 3. Parameter Guide by Device Type

 Below is a detailed breakdown of the parameters for each device type.
 The column headers mentioned here are the exact headers in the CSV file.